ElryGH/HikariWatch/README.md

 Any contribution is appreciated!

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch.
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes.`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch.
 5. Submit a pull request.

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://opensource.org/licenses/GPL-3.0) for details.

 Created & maintained by [Elry](https://github.com/ElryGH).